roesmaien/aranki/README.md

-# ANKI Madina Arabic Deck (v2).
+# ANKI Madina Arabic Deck (v3)

 ## Intro

 This is ANKI version of Madina Arabic Book series.
-There 3 books in this series which are availbale in English language.
-As of (v2) I've finished only two of these books, so check for future updates. **ANKI Madina Arabic Deck** (further **the Deck**) is recommended as additional resources to help you better remember grammatical concepts and new words that you will encounter during your language learning.
+There're 3 books in this series which are availbale in English language.
+As of (v3) I've finished all three parts of these books. **ANKI Madina Arabic Deck** (further **the Deck**) is recommended as additional resource to help you better remember grammatical concepts and new words that you will encounter during your language learning.

 ## Resources